F.A.Q

 It sounds strange that as a college graduate, I’m telling you that my dream job does not require formal education.
 HOWEVER.
 If you have the opportunity to go, I highly recommend that you do.
 Let me explain why.

 Very few people are able to tour year-round.
 This creates the need for a day job, which you may be doing for half the year if you’re lucky.
 While you can likely find some kind of job in retail, food, etc., having a degree will open doors to a job that will allow you to leave periodically.
-I’ve worked remote jobs in PR and marketing, and done a plethora of freelancing from the road.
+I’ve worked remote jobs in PR and marketing, and done a variety of freelancing from the road.
 Making an extra $50 or $100 here and there for some graphic design work or sending some emails can help out a ton.

 Furthermore, even fewer people are able to get on the road consistently doing only the thing they specialize in.
 I centered my degree around learning how to tour manage, and while photography is definitely my priority, I’m glad I’m able to put merch, photo, and tour managing on my resume as my potential roles.
 Doubling up is helpful and makes you more marketable—if a band can hire a TM who can also do photo, that means they don’t have to hire and pay for two people to do the work that you can do.